Sign In Register

 Is Rochester a Good Place to Live?

 Based on current data, Rochester receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
-Key strengths include affordable housing, high health insurance coverage.
+Key strengths include affordable housing, abundant sunshine, high health insurance coverage.
 Areas to be aware of include elevated crime rates, an elevated poverty rate, below-average incomes.
 Rochester has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs